pirmd/govid/README.md

 ## API
 Supported request are:
-+ `GET /{filename}`:: view/edit note located at {filename} path within the notes directory `govid` instance is serving.
++ `GET /{filename}`:: view/edit file or folder located at {filename} path within the directory `govid` instance is serving.

-+ `POST /{filename}`:: save note located at {filename} path within the notes directory `govid` instance is serving.
++ `POST /{filename}`:: save file or folder located at {filename} path within the directory `govid` instance is serving.

-`govid` only accepts {filename} that lives inside govid's notes directory, it will reject any path directives (like ../ or absolute path) that will try to save or access document outside of this folder.
+`govid` only accepts {filename} that lives inside govid's directory, it will reject any path directives (like ../ or absolute path) that will try to save or access files outside of this folder.

-If {filename} points to a non-existing note, it will be created once saving, including any sub-folders.
-Notes and sub-folders are created using the umask of the user under which `govid` is running.
+If {filename} points to a non-existing file, it will be created once saving, including any sub-folders.
+Files and sub-folders are created using the umask of the user under which `govid` is running.

 Requests for {filename} pointing to files that are believed not to be in